NCannaday/GITHUB-assignment/README.md

-# GITHUB-assignment that is due this week
+# GITHUB-assignment that is due this week for computing II